III. B North - East Region

 1. 1 From Ruse to Veliko Tarnovo (route a) and Elena (route b)

-As it can be seen from the map in left, once choosing the Pass where you will cross the Balkan, you have to reach Veliko Tarnovo (route a), or Elena (route b), so it will be my next information.
-For more detailed description further I divide routes in 4 sectors.
+As it can be seen from the map in left, once choosing the pass where you will cross the Balkans, you reach Veliko Tarnovo (route a), or Elena (route b) continue reading I divide routes in 4 sectors.

-On the next map below I have shown the Passes in Balkan, where bicyclists can cross Balkan heading to the south toward Greece or Turkey borders.
-From west to east Passes are:
+On the next map below you can see the passes in Balkan where bicyclists can cross the Balkan heading south toward Greece or Turkey borders.
+The west to east passes are:

 -Trevnenski Pass;